-- Texas Senate Bill 898 and local ordinances mandate tracking and reporting energy data for municipal facilities, as well as to reduce energy.
+- Texas Local Government Energy Reporting statute and local ordinances mandate tracking and reporting of energy data for municipal facilities.
+Statute also mandates energy reductions.
 Voluntary programs such as the DOE’s Better Building Challenge and 2030 Districts also require benchmarking of participating buildings.

 What is Benchmarking?